originell/sorl-watermark/README.md

 * watermark\_pos=gravity
   Specifies where the watermark shall be put.
 Accepts the same options as the THUMBNAIL\_WATERMARK\_POSITION setting.
+* watermark_alpha=integer
+  Sets the watermark's opacity.
+Has to be a value between 0 and 1.

 ## Settings Reference
 The following settings are available